Kevinray-Lu/Trojans-Second-Hand-Platform/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - All rights reserved Trojans Second Hand Trading